 For those planning to apply to start the EMU PA Program in May 2018, the application cycle opens on April 26, 2017 and closes on September 1, 2017.
-For an application to be considered, the program requires a completed CASPA application and an EMU Graduate Application by our deadline (see Admissions Process for more details.
+For an application to be considered, the program requires a completed CASPA application and an EMU Graduate Application by our deadline (see Admissions Process for details).

 A baccalaureate degree from a regionally accredited college/university or appropriate international institution (as evaluated by Educational Perspectives) must be completed prior to matriculation.
 Candidates may apply while their degree is in progress, but degree completion demonstrated by transcript evaluation is necessary prior to matriculation into the PA Program.
 The PA Program begins on May 2, 2018.

 A minimum GPA of 3.0 is required at the time of application.
-This GPA can be attained by any one of the following: cumulative undergraduate, a completed graduate, or an overall GPA.
-These GPAs are calculated by CASPA.
+GPAs are calculated by CASPA.
 A cumulative undergraduate GPA includes all college courses taken prior to receiving a bachelor degree and undergraduate courses taken after receiving a bachelor degree (such as pre-admission courses).
-The overall GPA includes all undergraduate, post-baccalaureate, and graduate courses (not doctoral).
 It is the expectation that the average successful applicant has a GPA much higher than 3.0.
 Although graduate work will be considered in the evaluation of a prospective student's application, GPA for admission will be based solely on undergraduate coursework.

 The GRE revised General Test or GRE General Test is required and plays a significant role in applicant evaluation.
-Scores must be available prior to application submission.
-Candidates are required to self-report GRE scores on the CASPA application to be considered for admission (official score reports do not need to be submitted to CASPA).
+Scores must be available prior to CASPA application submission.
 Candidates selected for an on-campus interview will be required to provide appropriate GRE score documentation directly to EMU.
 In the event that appropriate score reports are not provided to EMU, the candidate will be removed from consideration for admission.

-There is no minimum score necessary for admission and no expiration of GRE scores.
+There is no minimum GRE score necessary for admission.
 The GRE will only send official score reports from the most recent five years.
-The EMU PA Program will occasionally make exceptions, based on special circumstances, for GRE tests taken more than five years ago, individual/personal score reports or copies of official score reports may be accepted by the EMU PA Program.
-The Eastern Michigan University GRE Institutional Code is 1201.
+The EMU PA Program will occasionally make exceptions, based on special circumstances, for GRE tests taken more than five years ago.
+Contact the EMU PA Program for more information.

-Two reference letters are necessary and up to three are accepted.
-There is no specific requirement regarding the credentials or background for the individuals who supply the Letters of Reference.
-However, a recommendation is to have references who are qualified to evaluate the applicant's interpersonal skills and ability to meet the demands of a functioning physician assistant student and professional.
-Examples of those who are commonly supply Letters of Reference include: health care professionals (physicians, PAs, nurses, etc.), employment supervisor, science instructor or other college professor, or anyone qualified to evaluate the applicant's potential for success as a graduate-level student and future physician assistant.
+Two reference letters are necessary, while more can also be submitted via CASPA.
+There is no specific requirement regarding the credentials or background of the individuals who supply the letters of reference.
+We recommend applicants obtain references from individuals who are qualified to evaluate their intellectual abilities, interpersonal skills and ability to meet the demands of an academically rigorous physician assistant student curriculum.
+Examples of those who commonly supply letters of reference include health care professionals (physicians, PAs, nurses, etc.), employment supervisors, science instructors or other college professors, or anyone qualified to evaluate the applicant's potential for success as a graduate-level student and future physician assistant.

 All letters of reference must be submitted through CASPA, in accordance with CASPA guidelines.
 CASPA will process an applicant's application and deem it "complete" as long as at least two references and all other requirements are completed.

 All applicants must be aware of and are subject to the EMU PA Program required Technical Standards.
 Open the Technical Standards pdf for detailed information.

 In addition to the above requirements, all EMU PA Program students must agree to abide by the Rules and Regulations of the program.
-These can be found in the EMU PA Program Student Handbook pdf.
+These can be found in the EMU PA Program Student Handbook.